ntzv-git/align2cdsRegions/README.md

 Optional arguments :
-  -5, --5flr_size             [int] size of the 5' flanking region sequence of the CDS to consider (default is 20 nt) -3, --3flr_size             [int] size of the 3' flanking region sequence of the CDS to consider (default is 150 nt) -o, --output                path to write the output -d, --delimiter             field separator of the input file (default is '\t') -l, --has_header            indicates that the input file has a header -v, --verbose               write in a log file the program parameters, the number of nearest CDS found and the total sizes of each region (on both strands)
+  -5, --5flr_size             [int] size of the 5' flanking region sequence of the CDS to consider (default is 20 nt) -3, --3flr_size             [int] size of the 3' flanking region sequence of the CDS to consider (default is 150 nt) -x, --feature_type          [str] type of the feature to search (column 3) in the GFF (default is 'cds') -o, --output                [str] path to write the output -d, --delimiter             [chr] field separator of the input file (default is '\t') -l, --has_header            indicates that the input file has a first line header (the program will report it in the output file)
+  -v, --verbose               write in a log file the program parameters, the number of nearest CDS found and the total sizes of each region (on both strands)
   -F, --force                 delete the output file if it exists -h, --help                  how to use the program